 "[General Synod 2007 asked the faith, worship and ministry committee to] engage the church in conversation on the broad issue of human sexuality in all of its complexity, using the lenses of scripture, reason, tradition and science,”

 The Anglican Church of Canada (a.k.a.
-ACC, and l'Église Anglicane du Canada) is part of a world-wide Anglican
+ACC, and l'Église Anglicane du Canada) is one province within the world-wide Anglican